open-amos/dashboard/README.md

 # AMOS Dashboard

-A dashboard example built on AMOS Core and AMOS Source Example, based on the [Evidence](https://evidence.dev) framework.
+A dashboard example built on AMOS Core and AMOS Source Example, based on the [Evidence](https://evidence.dev) framework (Svelte).

 ## Quick Start